 - Second Home/Vacation Home

-Mixed-use investment property is a realty used for both residential and commercial.
-This can happen for buildings with more than 1 floor.
+Mixed-use investment property is a real estate used for both residential and commercial, normally in buildings with more than 1 floor.

-The main floor is for commercial purposes like a restaurant.
+The main floor is for commercial purposes like a restaurant, retail or office space.
 The upper floors are for residential lodging.
-The entire building though is a rental property that would require a commercial loan for financing rather than a conforming loan.
+This is an example of a rental property that would require a commercial loan for financing rather than a conforming loan.

-Buying an investment property is a serious decision to consider.
+Buying an investment property is a serious decision.
 Getting loans for real estate as an investment can be a good strategy, but it increases your risk and reduces your profit.
 The advantage is allowing you to purchase when you otherwise could not.
 Careful and thoughtful analysis of the risks and potential for a positive return will be essential before committing.

 High Loan Limit